 ‘electricity crisis scenario candidate’ is an electricity crisis scenario identified by TSOs to have an impact on at least one other Member State and therefore have the potential to form a ‘regional electricity crisis scenario’;

+‘critical grid situation’ is a potential emergency state, c.f.
+SOGL article 18(3), identified in the operational planning phase, when all the available regular countermeasures (Remedial Actions) are exhausted and therefore TSOs are required to take regionally coordinated extraordinary countermeasures.

-‘initiating event’ is an event which initiates the electricity crisis; the initiating event can be momentary and can be significant enough to cause the electricity crisis by itself or can cause an existing critical grid situation to become an electricity crisis.
+‘initiating event’ is an event which has potential to initiate the electricity crisis; the initiating event can be momentary and can be significant enough to cause the electricity crisis by itself or can cause a critical grid situation or lead to an existing critical grid situation to become an electricity crisis.

 Article 3 Cross-border dependencies